 In the Winter ‘20 release, Salesforce began to roll out support for the ICU locale formats, to replace the Oracle Java 8 formats previously used.
 Some information is available on Supported Locales and ICU Formats and Enable ICU Locale Formats.

 This change is currently optional for existing orgs but will be made mandatory in Spring ‘22.
 To prepare for this, we are building native support into Provar for the ICU date/time format and we plan to make this generally available in an upcoming release.
-Before this, if you enable ICU or experience any unexpected issues with processing ICU local format fields then please contact us at Provar Success Community and our team will be happy to help.
+Before this, if you enable ICU or experience any unexpected issues with processing ICU local format fields then please contact us at Provar Success Portal and our team will be happy to help.

 REST Service Response Update

 We have resolved an issue with the response data formatting with REST calls which we identified following our 2.2.0 release.
 The JSON-format data will now correctly provide error response details.
 If you had implemented a workaround for this issue, then you may need to update your response processing to function as expected.
-If you would like to have further detail then please contact our world class support team at Provar Success Community.
+If you would like to have further detail then please contact our world class support team at Provar Success Portal.